 - Keeping important documents in waterproof bags

-- Considering where you could take your car if safe to do so
+- Considering where you could take your car if it is safe to do so.

 - Be prepared to lose your gas, electricity, water and telephone supplies

 - Try to keep calm and reassure others, especially children

 - Cooperate with us, the emergency services and others who are there to help you